We’re back in church:

 BBC Radio 4 broadcasts Sunday Worship in English every Sunday morning.
 To find it, go to bbc.co.uk and search for “Sunday worship”.
-It can also be found on the BBC app iPlayer Radio.
-(The BBC Sounds app doesn’t work outside the UK.)
+It can also be found on the BBC Sounds app.
 Radio 4 also broadcasts the Daily Service on weekdays.

 Services are also being live streamed on the Church of England website and many churches are streaming services regularly.
-For example, Canterbury Cathedral is offering Morning and Evening Prayer daily as well as Sunday services online and St Martin-in-the-Fields in London is streaming Sunday and weekday services.
+For example, Canterbury Cathedral is offering Morning and Evening Prayer daily as well as Sunday services online.

 Resources from the Church of England

 The Church of England provides a range of worship and prayer resources, including prayer and reflection apps and a booklet of daily reflections to support good mental health.